Blue Ribbon Conventions #1-#3 Bundle By Randy Baron - With free shipping

 Lebensohl

 Competitive bidding has become more sophisticated and accurate in recent years.
 These improvements in contested auctions have become necessary, because it seems the opponents are always (or almost always) making life difficult by disrupting our bidding sequences.
 One of the most frequently played and useful conventions is Lebensohl.
 It's part of virtually all top players' system and it will be helpful to you if you have a regular partnership.
+Contents

 Negative Doubles